The Worlds Premiere Authority on Yeast Infections

 What does this have to do with yeast infections?
 It's simple really, if you are consuming GMO foods, you are damaging your liver and kidneys, which is your bodies detox system.
 Because yeasts produce toxins in the form of alcohols known as acetaldehydes, you are slowly poisoning yourself.
 Acetaldehydes increase your risk of cirrhosis of the liver and multiple forms of cancer.

-The easy answer is to avoid GM food.
+The easy answer is to avoid GMO food.
 But when you think about exactly how many food products contain the GM ingredient; the top GM foods being corn, soybeans, papaya and sugar beets, you start to realize just how daunting of a task this can be.

 First and foremost, you can choose organic produce over conventionally grown varieties.
 Next, reduce or eliminate the processed foods you buy.